 - Butter - unsalted, softened

 One of the most important steps to making this pumpkin streusel coffee cake is NOT overbeat!
-Coffee cake should be moist, fluffy, and a little crumbly.
-Overbeating will make it dry.
+The coffee cake should be moist, fluffy, and a little crumbly.
+Overbeating will make it dense and dry.

 The brown sugar and softened butter are beaten until creamy and the egg is then beat into the mixture until fluffy.

 Canned pumpkin is added next, making sure to combine well.